Fro-fabulous Black Hair

 Afro Hair Love

-The stigma towards black hair is steadily being eroded by the pace of an exciting natural hair movement.
-Legions of black women are choosing to return to their roots by embracing their natural hair or opting for hair pieces that resemble afro hair.
+The stigma towards afro hair is steadily being eroded by the pace of Black women 'returning to their roots.'
+Legions of Black women are choosing to flourish with their natural hair or opt for hair pieces that resemble their own texture and curls.
 The continuing increase in the representation of Black women wearing their natural hair in media advertising, entertainment and professional landscapes is beautiful to see, and we're 100% *hair* for it!

-We often see actresses such as Lupita Nyong’o and Danai Gurira regularly rock their fro’s with pride and versatility.
-One of my favourite inspirations figures, leading Marketing Executive and former Uber Chief Brand Officer Bozoma Saint John is renowned for her elaborate, unique hair pieces.
-Such high-profile personalities are significant examples of natural hair representation and much needed ‘hair-influential’ role models for girls and women of all ages.
+Actresses Lupita Nyong’o and Danai Gurira regularly rock their 'fros with pride and versatility.
+One of my favourite figures that I look to for inspiration is leading Marketing Executive and Netflix Chief Marketing Officer Bozoma Saint John.
+In addition to her formidable career growth and stints at numerous leading global companies, she's also renowned for her elaborate, unique hair pieces!
+All of these women are ‘hair-influential’ role models for girls and women of all ages.

-I discovered influential social media personalities such as @bbksupernatural, @curlbellaa, @Curlygalchlo and @nakawunde, all prominent ‘naturalista’s’ and advocates for natural hair.
-Whilst they don’t proclaim to be experts in their field, they share their knowledge, tips and recommendations on how to care for afro hair.
-Such golden nuggets of advice enables followers to be a part of natural hair communities and have insightful conversations centered on loving and nourishing our hair.
+I discovered influential ‘naturalista’s’ and social media personalities such as @bbksupernatural, @curlbellaa, @Curlygalchlo and @nakawunde.
+They all share their experiences, tips and recommendations on how to care for afro hair.
+Such golden nuggets of advice enables their audience to be a part of natural hair communities and share insightful conversations centered on loving and nourishing afro hair.